• Skip to primary navigation

 This scrappy version from Sherri at A Quilting Life includes a traditional Maple Leaf block pattern.

-Chevron table runner from Alex Legerwood – perfect for using scraps!
+This Chevron table runner from Alex Legerwood has a fresh modern look and is another great one for using scraps.

 This Autumn Love table runner made by Bev of Flamingo Toes uses a raw-edge sketch-sewing to secure the applique shapes.

-The next two table runners don’t have specific tutorials but they’re gorgeous inspiration.
-And they’re made up of mostly squares and half-square-triangle blocks, so would be fun – and not too difficult – to recreate.
-This patchwork variation is from Kitchen Table Quilting.
+This patchwork variation is from Kitchen Table Quilting doesn't have a specific tutorial, it's gorgeous inspiration.
+And it's made up of mostly squares and half-square-triangle blocks, so would be fun - and not too difficult - to recreate.
 I just really love the fabrics and color palette in this one!

-I’m also in love with the fabrics and color palette in this runner found at From Marta with Love.
+I'm also in love with the fabrics and color palette in this runner pattern at From Marta with Love.
 It has a beautiful modern vibe.

 This pieced-patchwork-plaid table runner tutorial is available from Orange Bettie.